ipa320/ipa_seminar/ipa_seminar_manipulation/README.md

 ### 2. MoveIt! - Setup Assistant

 MoveIt! requires a little configuration before offering its capabilities to your robot.
-The configuration can easily be done with the MoveIt!
-Setup Assistant - a graphical tool that comes shipped with MoveIt! automatically.
+The configuration can easily be done with the __MoveIt!
+Setup Assistant__ - a graphical tool that comes shipped with MoveIt! automatically.

-The following steps will lead you to a valid MoveIt!-configuration for the KUKA LBR.
+The following steps will lead you to a valid MoveIt!-configuration for the __Kuka LBR__.

 #### 2.1.
 Start